AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

    * The value of REDASH_COOKIE_SECRET (especially if this instance is not just for testing purposes)

 ### Running the application

+* Analytics server uses port 7000, make sure the port is available.
+* `cd {Your Directory}/forms-flow-ai/forms-flow-analytics`

 * For Linux,
   * Run `docker-compose -f docker-compose-linux.yml run --rm server create_db` to setup database and to create tables.
   * Run `docker-compose -f docker-compose-linux.yml up -d` to start.